kilik929/pyglet_particles2d/README.md

 Other:
     * Slowest part, as always, is drawing the particles.
-		FastEmitter uses OpenGl for a rouch 10x speed up over direct blit.
+		FastEmitter uses OpenGl for a rough 10x speed up over direct blit.
 		Limiting frame rate (even if only for the emitter) will
 		save execution time.

 Roadmap:
 	* particles that change shape over time.
 Implemented for particles that use blit directly, not for the OpenGl case.
 	* particles that change color over time.
 Alpha and or color, could be done by dynamically creating new images based off of a reference image.
 	* For the direct blit method, it chokes at roughly 150 particles.
-For the OpenGl approach, FastEmitter, it chokes in the 1500 paticles range.
+For the OpenGl approach, FastEmitter, it chokes in the 1500 particles range.